tylim88/Discord-Help-My-Please-101/README.md

 Become the Master of code pasting and code screen shoot in Discord.

-Present your problem clearly reduce both of you and helper blood pressure.
+Present your problem clearly reduce both you and your helper blood pressure.

 Be smart in coding, be smart in asking for help!

-For Odin's sake!
+For Odin's sake, be smart!

 ## Identify and Filter